MicroEJ/docs/glossary.rst

    Module Manager
       MicroEJ Module Manager (MMM) downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
 It is based on `Semantic Versioning <https://semver.org>`_ specification.

-   Platform
+   Port
-      A Platform integrates a MICROEJ VEE, an Architecture, one or more Foundation Libraries with their respective Abstraction Layers, and the board support package (BSP) for the target Device.
-It also includes associated Mocks for the Simulator.
+      A Port integrates a MICROEJ VEE for the target Device from an Architecture, one or more Foundation Libraries with their respective Abstraction Layers, and the board support package (BSP).
+It also includes associated Mocks for the Simulator. (formerly called Platform)

    SDK
       MICROEJ SDK provides the tools for developers to build a MICROEJ VEE for their device.